-Obviously, if we accept the substantial evidence that Horus is the pattern by which Abraham's people came to understand Messiah, we must also accept that this Faith is older than any other world religion.
-We will also recognize that Christianity has developed organically and is not a synthetic religion which cobbles together beliefs and ideas according to the spirit of the age.
+Clearly this aspect of Christianity did not originate with the Jews and it did not originate with the Disciples.
+It developed organically from deep roots.
+Therefore, it is nonsense to speak of Christianity as an invention.
+It is not a synthetic religion which cobbles together beliefs and ideas according to the spirit of the age.
 Rather, Christianity emerges out of a belief that God made a promise a long time ago to a certain people living in a place called "

-Most people think of Christianity as an off-shoot of Judaism, but the core beliefs of Christians that God would take on flesh, die and rise again were already evident among Abraham’s Horite people who understood the dying and rising of God in terms of the sun’s rising and setting.
+Most people think of Christianity as an off-shoot of Judaism, but the core belief that God would take on flesh, die and rise again were already evident among Abraham’s Horite Hebrew people who understood the dying and rising of God in terms of the sun’s rising and setting.
 They did not worship the sun as is erroneously stated in some books on ancient civilizations.
 Rather the sun served as the best analogy for the Creator who ruled over the whole world.
-Unlike its lesser opposite the moon, the sun makes life possible on earth.
-It is the great light from which the moon receives its light.
-In Genesis 1: 16, the sun is called the “greater light” and the moon the “lesser light.”
-The sun and the moon are not equals as in Asian dualism.
-The sun is to the moon what the male is to the female, superior in size and strength.
-This is characteristic of the binary distinctions of the Horite worldview and it is offensive to many in our egalitarian society.

 What Jews in Jesus’ day believed and practiced emerged from the tradition that they received from their horim, their ancestors.
-The elements of this tradition align with the ancient Egyptian/Kushite beliefs surrounding Hor (Horus in Greek) who appears on ancient steles and monuments as a falcon-headed man or as a falcon flying above the sun on Re’s solar boat.
+The elements of this tradition align with the ancient Nilotic beliefs surrounding HR (Hor/Hur/Horus) who appears on ancient steles and monuments as a falcon-headed man or as a falcon flying above the Sun on his Father's solar boat, as shown below.